 - The stock of palaces rose from twelve at the beginning of his reign to fifty-five at his death—more than any one king could use.

 - He brought about some level of reform to the church.
 His reformation was simply to keep Rome out of England’s business and diminish its rule over Henry’s sovereignty.
 Money no longer flowed from England to Rome, but into the Crown’s coffers.
-No wonder he could build his own private palaces.
+No wonder he could build his own private palaces, though he left the country in debt.

 - As Reform took shape, his councilors divided into Progressives (Lutheran leaning) and Conservatives (Catholic-leaning).
 The Conservatives are the ones who pushed for Cromwell’s execution.